modernweb-dev/rocket/site/pages/10--docs/20--basics/90--assets.rocket.md

 ## Static Assets

 Oftentimes, you have files such as robots.txt, .htaccess (redirects), favicons, etc. that do not need to be in your `src/` directory.
 For these types of files that simply need to be copied to the built site you will want to place them in your `site/public/` folder.
-Anything is this folder will be copied over into the built site completely untouched.
+Anything in this folder will be copied over into the built site completely untouched.

 **Note:** Since these files are simply copied over during the build process, anything you place in the `site/public/` directory will not be optimized, bundled, or minified by Rocket.